What is the PLAB test?

 - A candidate may have four attempts at the part 2 OSCE, provided their pass in the part 1 examination is within the currently permitted period.

-You must pass part 2 within three years of the date you passed Part 1, and you are allowed a maximum of four attempts.
-If you do not pass Part 2 within three years of passing Part 1, or fail at your fourth attempt, you will have to re-sit Part 1 and Part 2.
+You must pass part 2 within two years of the date you passed Part 1, and you are allowed a maximum of four attempts.
+If you do not pass Part 2 within two years of passing Part 1, or fail at your fourth attempt, you will have to re-sit Part 1 and Part 2.

 What happens after I register for the test in Cairo?